furudbat/wayland-vpets/CONTRIBUTING.md

     * Prefer `create` functions with RVO instead of `init` with out-parameters
     * Stop all threads before releasing memory

----

-## Submitting Pull Requests
+### Making Changes

 1. Fork the repository and create a branch for your feature or fix:
    ```bash
    git checkout -b feature/my-new-feature
    ```
 2. Make your changes following the code standards.
-3. Test your changes thoroughly, including multi-monitor and keyboard input scenarios.
+3. Test your changes thoroughly, including multi-monitor and keyboard input scenarios (if you can).
 4. Commit your changes with clear messages:

    ```bash
    git commit -m "feat: Add support for X feature"
    ```
-5. Push your branch and open a Pull Request against `main`.
+5. Push your branch and open a Pull Request against `develop`.
 6. Include a description of what your PR changes and any relevant screenshots or logs.

 ---